-Section I - Risk Disclosure
+I. Risk Disclosure

 This section provides you with information about the nature and risk of certain investment types.
 It does not explain all the risks or how the risks relate to your personal circumstances.
-If you have any doubt whether or not our products are appropriate for you, you should seek professional advice before trading.
+If you have any doubt about whether or not our products are appropriate for you, you should seek professional advice before trading.

-Trading 212 DE provides the opportunity for investment and dealing in the following products:
+We provide the opportunity for investment and dealing in the following products:

-- a.
-Contracts for differences ("CFDs") on financial assets including shares, bonds, indices, exchange traded funds ("ETFs"), commodities and currency pairs ("Forex"); and - b.
-Transferable securities ("Equities"), including shares, fractional shares, ETFs and Undertakings for Collective Investments ("UCITS").
+- Contracts for differences ("CFDs") on financial assets, including shares, bonds, indices, exchange-traded funds, commodities and currencies; - Shares, including fractional shares ("equities"); and - Over the Counter (OTC) products on a variety of financial asset classes, including Indices, Exchange Traded Funds (ETF), UCITS funds and commodities.

-Even though our offerings are suitable for both retail and professional clients, be aware that by investing in or dealing in any of the above you are risking your capital and you may not get back as much as you originally invested.
+Even though our offerings are suitable for both retail and professional clients, be aware that by investing in or dealing in any of the above, you are risking your capital and you may not get back as much as you originally invested.

-1. Risk Warnings Related to CFDs.
+1. Risk Warnings Related to CFDs